Features

 Hjem | Kensington

-You can call this Danish café in Kensington home because A) they do top-notch coffee from Climpson & Sons and Kiss the Hippo that you should order with almond milk as they make that themselves, B) there are Nordic sandwiches made on freshly-baked rye and ‘Hjemmade’ pastries like vegan maple syrup-glazed cardamom buns, and C) that’s what Hjem means in Danish.
+You can call this Danish café in Kensington home because A) they make top-notch coffee with Climpson & Sons and Kiss the Hippo beans, plus their very own almond milk, B) there are Nordic sandwiches made on freshly-baked rye and ‘Hjemmade’ pastries like vegan maple syrup-glazed cardamom buns, and C) that’s what Hjem means in Danish.

 Good for: Scandi vibes and a ‘hidden’ patio out the back.